intellij-dlanguage/intellij-dlanguage/README.md

 #### To Do
 9. Run Configurations for Tests - todo
 10. Annotations - todo
+11. Code Completion
+12. DUB Support
-11. Help and QuickFixes - todo
+13. Help and QuickFixes - todo
-11. Debugger - todo
+14. Debugger - todo

 ## Things I might do in the future